KidPudel/android-starter-kit/Architecture/clean-architecture.md

 - Repository (handle data specific things like call API methods from remote, implement interface from domain)
 - remote (also define interface of routes we want to access from API)
   - dto (data transfer object, from our JSON response of API (_**use plugin to convert**_))

+# UseCase vs Service
+In software development, the terms "services" and "use cases" can have different meanings depending on the context and the specific development methodology being used.
+However, in general, the main difference between these two concepts is that **_services are typically responsible for performing specific operations or tasks in the system_**, while **_use cases represent the goals or actions that a user or actor can perform_**.

+Here are some more details about each concept:

+- Services: In software engineering, services are usually modules or components that provide specific functionality to the rest of the system.
+Services can be thought of as self-contained pieces of logic that operate on data or perform specific operations.
+Examples of services might include an authentication service, a payment processing service, or a data validation service.

+- Use cases: A use case is a description of a user's interaction with the system in order to achieve a particular goal or perform a specific action.
+Use cases typically describe a sequence of steps or interactions between the user and the system, and are often used to design or specify the behavior of a software system.
+Examples of use cases might include "place an order", "create a new account", or "search for a product".